abhi3700/my_coding_toolkit/mac.md

 - `sudo lsof -i :<PORT_NO>`: Show the process running on a given port.
   > Get the PID from 🔝.
 - `sudo kill -9 <PID>`: Kill the process running on a port via PID
+- `openssl rand -base64 16`: Create 16 chars password.
+Increase the length to 24 for stronger.

 ---